At this point in the pandemic, most children in Canada and the United States aren't required to wear masks at school anymore.

 Mask requirements are being lifted at the same time as other COVID-19 protections, like indoor gathering limits and vaccine passports.
 And at many schools, some previous pandemic rules, like cohorting, requiring teachers to be vaccinated, having students stay distanced when possible, and informing parents about positive cases in classes, will also drop.
 One way to provide some individual protection is to continue wearing a mask, at least until we see the impact of loosening restrictions.

 With COVID restrictions easing, including masking, it’s extra-important to protect yourself and your kid, at an individual level, by making sure everyone in your family is as vaccinated as possible.
-“If your child is double vaccinated, I’m a lot less concerned [about potential health impacts of COVID],” says Raywat Deonandan, an epidemiologist and science communicator.
+“If your child is double vaccinated, I’m a lot less concerned [about],” says Raywat Deonandan, an epidemiologist and science communicator.
 (Of course, for kids under five, vaccination isn’t an option yet.)

 The most likely downside to wearing a mask is simply discomfort—something especially relevant for younger or daycare-aged children.
 “There’s a calculation everybody has to do.
 Is the stress of the child wearing the mask worth it?
 If you’re wrestling with your child, if they’re not wearing it well, or it makes them miserable, it might not be,” says Deonandan,